 Q. What is the governors’ fund?

 A. All Voluntary Aided Catholic schools must find a proportion of their capital budget through voluntary contributions.
 This is normally raised through parental contributions and donations from parishioners and the wider community.
 Parents at the College are expected to contribute to this fund although this is not compulsory and the details of any donations are highly confidential.
 Some parents give considerable sums, some a few pounds a week but every penny is spent on improving the educational facilities at the College.
 As the College is part of the Diocese of Westminster and, as a charity, it is allowed to claim back tax through Gift Aid.
-The College needs to raise a considerable sum in order to complete the sports hall and a series of fundraising events and planned giving schemes will operate over the coming months and years.
+The College completed the sports hall thanks to an interest-free loan of £1.2 million. £800,000 has been raised already.
 Most of the 400+ Catholic schools and colleges in London were built through the generosity of generations before us.
 Some parents make very substantial donations, some more modest amounts.
 Whatever the size, all donations are very much appreciated.
-The amount you give is entirely up to you but, as a guide, we would suggest £300 per year or £5 - 6 a week per student for High School parents and £150 per year or £2 - 3 a week per pupil for Primary School parents.
+The amount you give is entirely up to you but, as a guide, we would suggest £300 per year or roughly £6 a week per student for High School parents and £150 per year or roughy £3 a week per pupil for Primary School parents.
 (Donations are voluntary and admission to the College is not dependent on making a donation).
 See Governors' Fund for more information HERE

 Q. When are the open days?

-A. Open days for the High School and Primary School will be held inthe autum term.
-Detials to be announced.
-See Admissions.
+A. Open days and tours of the High School, Sixth Form and Primary School will be held in the autum term.
+See the Admissions sections for details.